 This is a heart-breaker, I know, but it is extremely important that you are aware.

 Almost every trading educator you come across on the internet is an internet marketer and product salesman, not a trader.

 They market their trading business, not their trading success.
 It is important that you find educators that don’t just have good marketing but also have a solid public trading record or at least demonstrate some degree of transparency.

 What are their motivations for teaching you?
 To make themselves money, or to give back to the trading community like their mentors did to them?
 What is their reputation in the trading community?
 What do their client testimonials say?

 I was extremely lucky when I began trading and came across some rock-solid trading educators early on.
 My main mentor was Steven Hart, who I have mentioned several times in my blog posts because he was the final piece of the puzzle for me to break through, so I will forever appreciate his work.

-If you are in need of a trading mentor and you aren’t sure how to go about finding one then my article How To Find A Trading Mentor might help give you some ideas.
+If you are in need of a trading mentor and aren’t sure how to go about finding one, then my article How To Find A Trading Mentor might help give you some ideas.